 Teresa wants Santa Clara to continue to be a good place for children to grow up.
 An important factor in that is expanding and maintaining Santa Clara’s parks.
 She supported a successful effort to require fairer contributions by developers toward parks and open space.

-As Santa Clara’s representative on the VTA Board of Directors, Teresa is keenly aware of the transportation challenges facing the area, including the importance of transportation solutions that are useful for real-world commuting while also making wise use of the available transportation funds.
+As a past Chairman of the VTA Board of Directors, Teresa is keenly aware of the transportation challenges facing the area, including the importance of transportation solutions that are useful for real-world commuting while also making wise use of the available transportation funds.

 This page is being actively developed.
 More specific information will be available in the near future.